cedardb/docs/content/guides/configuration.md

 ---

 In this part of the documentation, we will show you settings to control the resource usage of CedarDB, help you to collect benchmark results, and highlight some of our advanced configurations.
-Usually, the advanced configuration are not necessary, as CedarDB employs strategies to automatically choose the best setting for you.
+Usually, the advanced configuration are not necessary as CedarDB employs strategies to automatically choose the best setting for you.

 ## Resource usage